 It’s easy to find a lot of enthusiasm and skepticism out there on this product including from physicians.

-Here are some parts of a mostly cautionary piece from the American Academy of Orthopedic Surgeons:
+A mostly cautionary piece from the American Academy of Orthopedic Surgeons:

 “At this time, the results of these studies are inconclusive because the effectiveness of PRP therapy can vary…Treatment with PRP could hold promise, however, current research studies to back up the claims in the media are lacking.
 Although PRP does appear to be effective in the treatment of chronic tendon injuries about the elbow, the medical community needs more scientific evidence before it can determine whether PRP therapy is truly effective in other conditions.”